 I have a feeling they’ll be on repeat this fall season.

-And have family or friends over to share with otherwise you will finish off a lot more than you planned on.
-I wonder how I know.
+Have family or friends over to share because otherwise you will finish off a lot more than you planned on.
+I wonder how I know :).

 When creating recipes like this one self control gets hard.
 It’s my job to make sure it’s extra fabulous so I had to keep taste testing :).

 Baked Pumpkin Churros